|Fee Type||Total Average Fee|

 All fresh law graduates, or those who have already cleared their law graduation or BA LLB course in India but have not yet enrolled with the bar council, must clear a bar examination (All India Bar Examination) to be allowed to practice law in a recognized court of law or tribunal in India.

-This enrollment procedure confers a legal license to the applicant to perform and practice law in any recognized court of law or tribunal in India.
+This enrollment procedure confers a legal license to the applicant to practice law in any recognized court of law or tribunal in India.
 The comprehensive process of enrolment and post-enrollment professional conduct is legally regulated and supervised by the Bar Council of India.
 LLB Law degree qualifies a student to become a lawyer or work in a Legal Department.

 Bachelor of Law Degree curriculum includes Seminars, Moot Courts, Tutorial Work, and Practical Training Programs.
 LLB course in distance education courses is somewhat contentious in nature and as such its availability and recognition are dubious.